-Before you sign your next lease you want to make sure you read over everything carefully and that you fully understand what's included in it.
+Before you sign your next apartment lease, make sure you read it carefully and that you fully understand what's included in it.
 The last thing you want is to be tied into a lease you've signed and then find out something you don't agree with or are not happy about.
-Also, based on what's documented in your lease, you might need to adjust your budget to accommodate certain costs outside of your rent.
+Also, based on what's documented in your apartment lease, you might need to adjust your budget to accommodate certain costs outside of your rent.

-"You want to make sure your lease answers all your questions before you sign it."
+"You want to make sure your apartment lease answers all your questions before you sign it."

-That being said, here are some important questions you want to make sure any lease you sign answers or you can address them directly with the landlord and request an update to the lease before you sign it.
+Here are some important questions you want to make sure your lease answers.
+Or, you can address them directly with the landlord and request an update to the lease before you sign it.

 Question 1: When is rent due and is there a grace period?

 This is a pretty obvious and basic question but it's a very important one.
-You want to be clear on when your rent is due as well as the grace period you have to pay, to ensure you include the correct dates on your calendar and avoid paying it late at all costs.
+You want to be clear on when your rent is due as well as the grace period you have to pay.
+Clearing this up front ensures you include the correct dates on your calendar and avoid paying late at all costs.
 Late rent equals late fees (and depending on how late, a negative remark against you) and you don't want that.

-Question 3: How long is the lease and what happens after the lease ends?
+Question 3: How long is the apartment lease and what happens after the lease ends?

-Once you confirm the term of your lease, you also want to find out what happens after the lease ends.
-Do you go into a month to month contract?
+Once you confirm the terms of your apartment lease, you also want to find out what happens after the lease ends.
+Do you go into a month-to-month contract?
 Does the lease automatically renew for a set period of time?
 Do your rent payments increase until you sign a new lease?
 It's important that you find out.

 Question 4: What utilities and routine maintenance are covered by your rent?

 Don't make any assumptions here.
-You need to know for sure what utilities and maintenance items are covered for sure so you can build what isn't into your budget.
+You need to know for sure what utilities and maintenance items are covered so you can build the rest into your budget.
 For example, will you be responsible for water and electricity?
 What about snow removal and grass cutting?
 Who will cover pest control?
 Again, all things you need to know.

 Question 5: What about maintenance issues?

-Who should you call for maintenance issues and is there anything that is not covered by the landlord.
+Who should you call for maintenance issues?
+Is there anything that is not covered by the landlord?

-Question 6: What are the associated fees if you need to end your lease early and how much notice do you need to give your landlord before moving out?
+Question 6: What are the associated fees if you need to end your lease early?

-Sometimes life happens and you need to move in advance of when your lease ends.
-However, there may be steep costs associated and you want to make sure you are aware of them so you can factor them into your budget in advance.
+Sometimes life happens and you need to move before your apartment lease ends.
+However, there may be steep costs associated!
+You want to make sure you are aware of them so you can factor them into your budget in advance.